InnoDB/XtraDB Page Compression

 |Pages are compressed with bundled zlib compression method.|

 |Pages are compressed using https://code.google.com/p/lz4/ compression method.|

 Because all of these compression methods are not available by default on all distributions and MariaDB server does not bundle them, you may need to download the desired compression method package from the above links, install the package and finally recompile MariaDB server from the source distribution with:

 After the first command above, please check that cmake has found the desired compression method from your system.

 The compression method can be changed whenever needed.
 Currently the compression method is global (i.e. you can't specify compression method/table).

 From this point on page compressed tables will use the lz4 compression method.
 This setting does not change already compressed pages that were compressed with a different compression method.
 This is because MariaDB supports pages that are uncompressed, compressed with e.g. lzo and compressed with e.g. lz4 in same tablespace.
 This is possible because every page in InnoDB tablespace contains compression method information on page header metadata.

-Only tables that are specified to be compressed are actually compressed,.
-You can create a page compressed table with:
+By default, only tables that are specified to be compressed are actually compressed,.
+You can create a page compressed table by specifying

 Normally InnoDB always writes the full page i.e. by default 16K (innodb-page-size).
 However, when compression is used you may use a different approach.
 On file systems that support